jessmcdonald/hello-chat/README.md

 In addition to sending regular text messages, users can also:

-- :camera_flash: upload images from their camera roll & take a picture with their device camera
+- :camera_flash: upload images from their camera roll & take a picture with their device's camera

 - :round_pushpin: send their current location